Shizuoka Railway A3000 series: Formation

 The two-car sets are formed as shown below, with one motored car and one non-powered trailer car.
 The motored "Mc" car is at the Shin-Shizuoka end.

 The KuMoHa car is fitted with a single-arm pantograph.

 Interior

 Passenger accommodation consists of longitudinal bench seating throughout.
 Wheelchair spaces are provided in both cars.

 History

 The first trainset, A3001, was delivered in December 2015, hauled by rail from Zushi in Kanagawa Prefecture to the JR Freight terminal at Fuji, and then by road to the Shizuoka Railway.

 In May 2017, the A3000 series was awarded the 2017 Laurel Prize, presented annually by the Japan Railfan Club.

+The final trainset, A3012, was delivered in February 2024.